PlantVillage/Classroom/computer_vision/object_detection/object_detection/g3doc/installation.md

 *   Python-tk
 *   Pillow 1.0
 *   lxml
-*   tf Slim (which is included in the "tensorflow/models/research/" checkout)
+*   tf Slim (which is included in the "Classroom/computer_vision/object_detection" directory)
 *   Jupyter notebook
 *   Matplotlib
 *   Tensorflow (>=1.9.0)